 Walla Walla College is a member of the Adventist Colleges Abroad consortium.
 Foreign language majors who have not had residence in a country in which their language is spoken are required to spend their sophomore or junior year abroad.
-Language minors are required to spend a minimum of one quarter abroad.
+Language minors are required to spend a minimum of one full quarter (11 weeks/ 16 credits) of study abroad at the intermediate level.
 Academic credit will be granted for these studies so that a student may be able to complete a full college year abroad.
 Prospective ACA students must have completed one year of college French, German, or Spanish or the equivalent with a grade-point average of 3.00.
 Applicants should consult with their major professors, the modern language department, and the Registrar prior to enrollment.

-Majors and minors are offered in French, German, and Spanish.
+Majors are offered in French and Spanish.
+Minors are offered in French, German, and Spanish.